Flagsmith/flagsmith-docs/docs/advanced-use/integration-approaches.md

 ## Sane Defaults

 Whether your application is a mobile app or a server side rendered web platform, building with sane and safe flag defaults is a good idea.
-There are two good ways to implement this practise.
+There are two good ways to implement this practice.

 ### Hard Coded Defaults